Land-Based Wind Research

 NREL's land-based wind turbine research addresses performance and reliability issues that wind power plants experience throughout their life span and reduces system costs through innovative technology development.

 NREL works with industry partners to design and operate more cost-effective and grid-friendly wind power plants that will enable the deployment of wind across the entire United States.
 From controls and reliability to full-scale field research validation, NREL's land-based wind capabilities run the gamut.

 Researchers at the National Wind Technology Center design, research, and validate advanced wind power plant control systems to maximize energy production and reduce structural loads for land-based wind power plants.

-Through the use of its on-site facilities, NREL simulates wind turbine drivetrains, collects and analyzes data, and performs testing of a variety of technologies and systems to improve land-based wind power plant reliability.
+Through the use of its on-site facilities, NREL simulates wind turbine drivetrains, collects and analyzes data, and evaluates a variety of technologies and systems to improve land-based wind power plant reliability.

 Design Methods, Tools, and Standards